-Thanks to the many benefits of therapy potent anti-HIV combination (commonly called ART - Antiretroviral Therapy) more people with HIV in Canada and countries that have policies addressing the HIV / AIDS epidemic similar to that of Brazil are living longer.
-The power of HAART is so profound that researchers increasingly expect that some HIV-positive people have near normal life spans.
+Thanks to the many benefits of potent anti-HIV therapy combination (commonly referred to as ARV therapy) plus HIV-positive people in Canada and countries that have HIV / AIDS epidemic policies similar to Brazil's are living longer.
+The power of HAART is so deep that researchers increasingly expect that some people who are HIV positive will have close to normal life extends.

-As people living with HIV enter their later years, changes will be necessary in the care they receive, they and their care providers will have to be more aware of aging issues.
-For the average HIV-positive people who start young and adults today, goals that will probably include a simple scheme with minimal side effects for the low viral load in the blood can be achieved and maintained.
-As people age, the goals may increase or change to include keeping thus a good quality of life, in the areas of physical, mental and emotional health.
-To enable successful aging, geriatric care information needs to be incorporated into regular medical appointments.
+As people living with HIV enter their last years, changes in the care they receive will be needed, they and their caregivers will have to be more attentive to the issues of aging.
+For the average HIV-positive people who start youngsters and adults today, goals will likely include a simple scheme with minimal side effects so that low blood viral load can be achieved and maintained.
+As the individual ages, the goals can increase or change to include, thus maintaining a good quality of life in the areas of physical health, mental and emotional health.
+To enable successful aging, elements of geriatric care will need to be incorporated into the regular medical visit.

-Doctors use the term Geriatric Syndromes Commons to consult conditions seen in older people who may have several causes.
-Examples of symptoms found in geriatric syndromes are:
+Doctors use the term Common Geriatric Syndromes to look at conditions seen in older people who can have several causes.
+Examples of symptoms found in geriatric syndromes are as follows: